Walcriz/cctweaked-vi/README.md

 - A vi like control scheme for editing files in CC:Tweaked
 - Clipboard function
 - Undo/Redo
+- Search for text
+- Search and replace
 - And a bit more!

 ## Limitations